jcwang111/german-articles-quiz/README.md

 https://jcwang111.github.io/german-articles-quiz/

-This is a small website I made using React.js that tests you on German noun genders!
+This is a small website I made using React.js that tests you on German noun genders.

 ### Reactjs